 Parable, from Poor Man’s Concordance by Robert Hawker (1828, public domain): A mode of speaking, in order to illustrate and make familiar to our apprehension divine and spiritual things, by human and natural figures of expression.
 It was a method of teaching common in the eastern part of the world, and hence all the sacred writers and servants of the Lord adopted it.
 Yea; the Lord Jesus himself condescended to the same; and indeed so much so that at one time we are told, "without a parable spake he not unto them."
 (Matthew 13:34)

 A proverb/parable can turn any materialistic, earthly understood example into a spiritual or metaphoric meaning, for comparison’s sake; for who, with an earthly mind, can really comprehend a heavenly thought unless it is compared with an earthly element that we can understand?
 When considering the entire message from God to the king of Babylon − especially when fantastical imagery is being laid out before us − should we only take that as merely wise sayings?
 Taking it literally, and at face value, only?
 Or, should we interpret the message metaphorically?
 Would seeing it in a metaphoric light give us a different point of view about how we are to understand this message to lucifer?
 Again, in the fact that we really shouldn't be so literal in its interpretation?

 The “name” lucifer, as it appears only once in the King James Bible (and, the name having no connection to either satan or the devil in other parts of the Bible) may be questionable itself.
-That is, in it being a proper name.
+That is, in it even being a proper name.
 In fact, when we compare these two following Bible versions together, we notice that the newest translation doesn't even use the name lucifer, at all: